Under your Skin

 Your immune system helps to fight infections caused by bacteria, viruses and fungi.
 And it is extremely efficient – even if you sometimes fall ill.

 As part of the exhibition, you can have a go at the virus game and try using the immune system to fight a virus.
 You must be on the ball, because you have to work on many fronts when the horrible virus enters the body and tries to convert the cells into virus factories.

 The brain is the most complex organ in your body – perhaps in the universe.
 Equipped with the latest imaging technologies, researchers are trying to understand how the brain works, and the exhibition is your chance to look over their shoulder.

-Equipped with 3D glasses and an advanced 3D computer program, you can explore the human brain and get a completely new experience of the brain and its structures.
+Equipped with 3D glasses and an advanced 3D computer programme, you can explore the human brain and obtain a completely new experience of the brain and its structures.